-To create a cohesive approach by establishing a seamless link between the skills and employment support aspects of our service.
+To create seamless links between the skills and employment support aspects of our service.

-To develop our offer for both skills and employment support, keeping our focus on Hertfordshire adults with barriers to engagement and supporting them to develop skills that are fit for the future, including in health and wellbeing, digital skills and sustainability/green industries.
+To develop our offer for both skills and employment support, supporting Hertfordshire adults with barriers to develop skills that are fit for the future, including in health and wellbeing, digital skills and sustainability/green industries.